 More significantly, as a business you wouldn’t want spammy websites linking to you, for fear that they may harmfully affect your site’s backlink portfolio and, afterward, organic visibility should your site be algorithmically penalized by Google or other search engines.
 Further, nor would you, as a writer, want your work to be associated with such sites, as it could leave you with a bad reputation in the eyes of future collaborators.
 Unfortunately, the more suspect sites you have in your backlink profile, the larger the odds of your site receiving a Google link penalty for shady link building practices as well.

 Apart from this, like most things in the world of SEO, Spam Score isn’t exactly a perfect science; however, it is a pretty good indicator of how reliable a website is overall.
-And, scores are color coded for ease of judgment; sites which score between 0 and 4 are marked in green (low risk), those scored between 5 and 7 are orange (medium risk), whilst those which score 8 and higher than are marked in red (as you can probably guess, this is a bad thing – high risk!).
+And, scores are color-coded for ease of judgment; sites which score between 0 and 4 are marked in green (low risk), those scored between 5 and 7 are orange (medium risk), whilst those which score 8 and higher than are marked in red (as you can probably guess, this is a bad thing – high risk!).
 Moreover, not all websites which are marked down as orange, or even red, are actually bad or spammy sites, other than simply an unfortunate victim of circumstances in their own right.
-On the other hand, such websites should be treated with initial suspicion and examine in details.
+On the other hand, such websites should be treated with initial suspicion and examine in detail.

 To sum up, Well, Spam score is an analysis produced by Moz based on a deep study of Google and the rankings of sites in their massive index.
 Also, they came up with a list of seventeen factors that, if present on a site, were indicators that the site might be penalized as spam.
 Also, they call these 17 factors their spam flags.